 GeneCards Summary for SLC22A2 Gene

 SLC22A2 (Solute Carrier Family 22 Member 2) is a Protein Coding gene.
-Diseases associated with SLC22A2 include T-Cell/Histiocyte Rich Large B Cell Lymphoma and Carnitine Deficiency, Systemic Primary.
+Diseases associated with SLC22A2 include Carnitine Deficiency, Systemic Primary and T-Cell/Histiocyte Rich Large B Cell Lymphoma.
 Among its related pathways are PEDF Induced Signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transmembrane transporter activity and ion transmembrane transporter activity.
+Gene Ontology (GO) annotations related to this gene include transmembrane transporter activity and ion transmembrane transporter activity.
 An important paralog of this gene is SLC22A1.

 UniProtKB/Swiss-Prot for SLC22A2 Gene

 Mediates tubular uptake of organic compounds from circulation.
 Mediates the influx of agmatine, dopamine, noradrenaline (norepinephrine), serotonin, choline, famotidine, ranitidine, histamin, creatinine, amantadine, memantine, acriflavine, 4-[4-(dimethylamino)-styryl]-N-methylpyridinium ASP, amiloride, metformin, N-1-methylnicotinamide (NMN), tetraethylammonium (TEA), 1-methyl-4-phenylpyridinium (MPP), cimetidine, cisplatin and oxaliplatin.
 Cisplatin may develop a nephrotoxic action.
 Transport of creatinine is inhibited by fluoroquinolones such as DX-619 and LVFX.
 This transporter is a major determinant of the anticancer activity of oxaliplatin and may contribute to antitumor specificity.